fenago/cv/README.md

-# Module 2: Arithmatic and Logical Operations
+# Face Detection using OpenCV and Streamlit